Franco-Flemish double-manual harpsichord,

 The construction and numbering of the jacks

 Click on each image to see a larger version

-I would like to express my thanks to Alain Anselm, Le Compte de La Panouse and to Jean-Claude Battault for their generous help and co-operation in my examination of the instruments in their care.
+I would like to express my thanks to Alain Anselm, to Le Compte de La Panouse and to Jean-Claude Battault for their generous help and co-operation in my examination of the instruments in their care.